 The waterfront area surrounding the head of the dragon starts to get crowded at around 8:30pm, especially right on the bridge.
 So if you would like to have an unobstructed view, plan on arriving early to secure a spot.
 The dragon bridge breathes fire twice, each time separated by about 2 minutes.
 And then it breathes water twice, again separated by about 2 minutes.
 Depending on the wind direction, if you are standing on the bridge, prepare to get soaked.

-The fire display is unique and not to be missed during your visit!
+The fire display is unique and one of the top things to do during your trip to Da Nang!

 5. Hike Around the Marble Mountains